-Essentially contemporaneous with the emergence of art deco, another loosely styled architectural branch was developing under the name moderne design.
-The style was a response to society's increasingly early twentieth century industrial structure and used a lack of adornment along with a fascination with the complex mechanics of evolving technology.
-The style often used poured concrete but featured rectilinear patterns and extreme simplicity in design along with somewhat minimalist ornamentation.
+the name moderne.
+A response to society's increasingly early twentieth century industrial structure, it used a lack of adornment along with a fascination with the complex mechanics of evolving technology.
+The style often used poured concrete but featured rectilinear patterns and extreme simplicity in design along with poured concrete but featured rectilinear patterns and extreme simplicity in design along with somewhat minimalist ornamentation.
+Art deco and moderne architecturally blended in buildings for the transportation industries, bus, train and gas stations, airline terminals, trains, buses and the like.
+The concept of mo-